 |

 RCA designed and manufactured some great radios in the 1930's.
 Even though RCA had a stranglehold on the industry, controlling patents for TRF and Superheterodyne radios, a few companies were given permission to utilize the patents, most notably the Gilfillan Brothers in Los Angeles.
-A few other companies were allowed, but they had to manufacture their radios in the Gilfillan factory.
-This eight-tube, three-band (SB,SWx2) radio with its new "magic brain" circuitry, which was basically tuned RF with VCA, was the top of the line in 1935.
-This huge radio has a ton of volume and a tone control with wonderful fidelity through an 8-inch speaker.
-We replaced all of the capacitors with modern equivalents.
+A few other companies were allowed to use the patents, but they had to meet some strict standards and manufacture their radios in the Gilfillan factory.
+This six-tube, three-band (SB,SWx2) with its new "magic brain" circuitry, which was basically tuned RF with VCA, and a gorgeous cabinet design was a great seller for RCA.
+This radio has a ton of volume and a tone control with wonderful fidelity through an 8-inch speaker.
+We went in and replaced all of the capacitors with modern equivalents.
 The tubes and resistors were checked, replacing where necessary.
-A safety fuse was added along with an audio cable.
+A safety fuse was added along with an external audio input jack and a new power cord.
+The jack has a switch which allows you to close the radio tuning functions, or access the audio input jack.
 Gary did a complete restoration on the cabinet.
-The walnut is gorgeous with a semi-gloss lacquer finish.
-The original chassis, grill cloth, knobs and power cord are with the set.
-The speaker is an RCA replacement.
-The model 143 is pretty rare, make this big beautiful radio!
-20"H x 18"W x 14"D.
+The Walnut is gorgeous with a "piano" lacquer finish.
+This big, beautiful radio can be in your collection in a matter of days!
+20"H x 17"W x 11"D.

 |